rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

   <section id="swebench">
       <h2>SWE-bench</h2>
-      <p><a href="https://swebench.com">SWE-bench</a> is a benchmark that measures how well AI systems can solve real-world software engineering problems.
-Each problem in SWE-bench consists of an actual GitHub issue from a popular open-source Python repository (like Django or Sympy) and the complete codebase at the time the issue was reported.</p>
+      <p><a href="https://swebench.com">SWE-bench</a> is a benchmark that measures how well AI systems can solve real-world GitHub issues.
+Each instance in SWE-bench consists of an issue from a popular open-source Python repository (like Django or SymPy) along with the complete codebase at the time the issue was reported.</p>

       <img src="/imgs/blog/codemonkeys/swebench.png" alt="SWE-bench problem overview." style="width: 100%; height: auto;">

-      <p>To solve a SWE-bench issue, systems produce an edit to the given codebase, with the goal of resolving the described issue.
-This edit is evaluated for correctness using unit tests from the codebase, which are hidden from the system at test-time.
-A model's score is simply the fraction of issues where the model's patch is marked as correct.</p>
+      <p>To solve an instance, a system must appropriately edit the given codebase in order to resolve the corresponding issue.
+An edit can be automatically evaluated for correctness using a set of unit tests that are hidden from the system.</p>

-      <p>In this work, we've focused on <a href="https://openai.com/index/introducing-swe-bench-verified/">SWE-bench Verified</a>, a subset of SWE-bench validated by human annotators.</p>
+      <p>In this work, we've focused on <a href="https://openai.com/index/introducing-swe-bench-verified/">SWE-bench Verified</a>, a subset of SWE-bench where human annotators have filtered out low-quality instances (e.g. those with ambiguous issue descriptions).</p>
   </section>
     <section id="motivation">
         <h2>Large Language Monkeys</h2>
-        <p>We first became interested in SWE-bench during our previous work, <a href="https://scalingintelligence.stanford.edu/pubs/large_language_monkeys/">Large Language Monkeys</a>.
+        <p>We began working on SWE-bench in our previous work, <a href="https://scalingintelligence.stanford.edu/pubs/large_language_monkeys/">Large Language Monkeys</a>.
 In that paper, we demonstrated a promising property of LLMs: when solving software engineering (and other) problems, coverage, the fraction of problems that are solved by at least one attempt, increases log-linearly with the number of solutions drawn from the model.</p>

         <img src="/imgs/blog/monkeys/coverage.png" alt="Coverage (percent of problems solved by any sample) increases across five code and math reasoning tasks." style="width: 100%; height: auto;">